mohalkarushikesh/AI-ML-Engineer-Notes/README.md

     ```math
     A v = \lambda v
     ```
+    - **New Addition: Positive Definite Matrices**: For convex optimization checks.

   - **Optimization**
     - [Convex Optimization](https://towardsdatascience.com/convex-optimization-primer-f8d3a44fa5ed): minimizes convex functions where any local minimum is global.